ALERTS

 Will I have to retake courses?

 Yes.
 Promoting workplace safety for the benefit of all industry professionals is a critical priority of the motion picture and television industry.
 Industry unions and Producers negotiated Refresher Training because they agreed that maintaining current knowledge of industry-related safety practices is important.
 Refresher Training is a requirement to retake required Contract Services courses on a periodic basis.
-For more information, please see the Refresher Training FAQ button to the right.